AdobeDocs/experience-platform.en/help/sources/sources-sdk/overview.md

 ## Create a source

-Through Sources SDK, you can integrate your own REST API-based source and bring your data to Platform with [!DNL Flow Service].
-Sources SDK allows you to integrate a new source with Platform, by creating and submitting new connection specification through the [!DNL Flow Service] API.
+Through Self-Serve Sources, you can integrate your own REST API-based source and bring your data to Experience Platform with [!DNL Flow Service].
+You can integrate a source to the Experience Platform sources catalog by creating, configuring, and submitting new connection specification through the [!DNL Flow Service] API.

 See the guide on [creating a new connection specification](./api/api-overview.md) for information on how to integrate a new source to Platform.